ggogel/seafile-containerized/README.md

 ```

 #### Reverse Proxy load balancing
-If you want to run frontend replicas (clustering), you'll need to enable IP hash based load balancing.
-The load balancer, in this case *seafile-caddy*, will then create so called sticky sessions, which means that a client connecting with a certain IP will be forwarded to the same service for the time being.
+If you want to run frontend replicas (clustering), you'll need to enable dnsrr endpoint mode, which is needed for proper load balancing.

-To enable IP hash based load balancing you have to configure the following options:
+To enable load balancing you have to configure the following options:

-Set the endpoint mode for the frontend services to dnsrr.
+Set the endpoint mode for the frontend services *seahub* and *seahub-media* to dnsrr.
 This will enable *seafile-caddy* to see the IPs of all replicas, instead the default virtual IP (VIP) created by the Swarm routing mesh.
 ```
 deploy:
       mode: replicated